amidatelion/wiki-actions-poc/README.md

 1. On merge to `wiki`, the Github Action spins up.
 2. It checks out the the repo and external code (currently the wiki-gen-poc).
-3. It runs the appropriate scripts.
+3. It runs the appropriate script(s).
 On an error, the Action exits immediately and cleans itself up.
 On a success, job's done.
 This is eminently configurable.

+View my mess of trying to figure this out [here](https://github.com/amidatelion/wiki-actions-poc/actions).

+Currently runs at 2m 17s for just Faction Stores.
+An async http implementation will probably lop off a good 25-50% of that, but that's more research for me.

 ## Next Steps